 A speech outline doesn’t have to follow a one size fits all template.
 Different outlines can serve different purposes.
-Most outlines fall under two categories: a preparation outline and a speaking outline.
+For example, an impromptu speech outline will look much different than a keynote address outline.
+Yet, most outlines fall under two categories: a preparation outline and a speaking outline.
 Here’s how both of them break down.

 A preparation outline is also known as a practice or a working outline.
 As you can probably guess by the name, this outline helps you prepare your speech.
 While writing this outline, you can develop a solid thesis and call to action for your speech while also writing down the main and supporting points you need to include.
 Every point you place in the outline should go in a logical order that builds off each other.
 Your preparation outline should be an evolving document as you make additions, take away the fluff, and refine your speech into an effective persuasive piece.
 The result is a full script of every line in your speech, one that you can save in your archives.
 You can also use it to develop the second outline type.

 The speaking outline is what many people think of when they hear the term “speech outline.”
 This is the outline you’ll actually have with you when you deliver your speech.
 The speaking outline shows all the points you want to hit, including any phrases or quotes you’ll want to say word for word.
 The points serve as helpful guides, allowing you to navigate your way through the speech without needing to look at your papers constantly.
 This outline acts as a reference point to make sure you provide all the information you want but still sound natural in your delivery.
 Many people choose to put this outline on notecards that they carry with them as they give their speeches.

 With those types in mind, it’s time to dive into the speech outline.
 By using a speech outline, you’ll have more confidence as you deliver your prepared remarks.
 While not all outlines follow the same format, you can use the following template as an excellent starting point for speech writing.
 Here are some elements to include with your speech outline.